rofra/CryptoCompareExternalAdapter/README.md

 # Chainlink CryptoCompare External Adapter

-Adapter for use on Google Cloud Platform.
+Adapter for use on Google Cloud Platform or AWS Lambda.
 Upload Zip and use trigger URL as bridge endpoint.

 ## Install